Welcome

 • Interface: LAN

 Rules 1 and 2 are associated with the existing workstations.
 Rule 3 must be associated with a port redirect to the specific local URL where your "Welcome" page is located.
-If, for example, the page is on host http://192.168.0.1/welcome.php then define a mapping with this URL and associate it with the third rule.
-Any new user who is not listed in rules 1 and 2 will be allocated an address in the range 192.168.0.0 - 192.168.0.255 by the DHCP server.
+If, for example, the page is on host http://192.168.0.1/welcome.php, you need to define a mapping with this URL and associate it with the third rule.
+Any new user who is not listed in rules 1 and 2 will be allocated an address in the range 192.168.0.0 – 192.168.0.255 by the DHCP server.
 They will then be caught by the third rule and redirected to your "Welcome" web-page.
 Obviously this procedure works for HTTP requests only.